BirdeeHub/tomlua/README.md

 })
 date.year = 2222 -- set values
 for k, v in getmetatable(date).__pairs(date) do
+-- for k, v in pairs(date) do -- in lua5.2+ this also works
     print(k, v)
 end
 local timestamp = date() -- call with no args to get timestamp